fbpx

 Figure 7.
 UMAP with cells colored according to the condition of the organism of origin

-Cell Type Identification based on Marker Genes
+Cell Type Identification Based on Marker Genes

 A common procedure to identify the cluster’s cell type is to look at the expression levels of known marker genes.
 We extracted a list of marker genes from the original paper[2] and generate an Expression Profile Dot Plot (Figure 8) with OmicsBox for easy visualization.
 By looking at the gene markers more expressed in each of the clusters, we manually assigned a cell type to each of them (Table 1).
 For clusters 1 and 13 no cell type could be directly inferred.